drupalprojects/scrollbar/README.txt

 libraries/jscrollpane folder.

-C) On your theme css add one or more styles for the element you want to get the custom jquery scrollbar.
+C) On your theme css add one or more styles for the element you want to get the custom jQuery scrollbar.
-For example, if you want to apply the .jScrollPane() function to the .field-name-body element just add this CSS
+For example, if you want to apply the .jScrollPane() function to the .field-name-body element just add this CSS:

 .field-name-body {
   height: 200px;